“Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hit man.” – Ronald Reagan

 Most investors only consider the risk to their principal, which is why they favor Certificates of Deposit over non-FDIC insured investments for their most protected assets.

 The risk of lost buying power is a more complicated dynamic.
 The dollar value of principal stays the same, but year after year, a dollar buys less and less.
 This happens so gradually over time.
-A gallon of milk increases a few cents over the course of months, and it is easy to tune out the constant, low level increases in utility fees like electricity, shipping of goods and services, gasoline, heating fuel, and water delivery.
+A gallon of milk increases a few cents over months, and it is easy to tune out the constant, low-level increases in utility fees like electricity, shipping of goods and services, gasoline, heating fuel, and water delivery.

 So noticed or not, inflation is real, and it can vary widely based on an individual’s circumstances.
 What can a traditionally conservative investor do to make sure their FDIC insured Certificate of Deposit keeps up with or even beats the current inflation rate?
 Keep reading!

 Regardless of what bucket an expense is dumped in, a variable you must contend with as you plan your retirement is inflation.
 It’s likely that the cost of goods and services will increase and you’ll need more at retirement than you do now to enjoy the same things.
 To offset inflation, your income must rise each year.
 Assuming you don’t go back to work, this income must come from a pool of assets that is also growing.